Do You Make Food Plots for Turkeys?

 Another advantage of brown top millet is its ability to grow in sandy soil, even in areas with low fertility.
 If you happen to be a waterfowl hunter in the same area, ducks and geese love ripe millet in the fall, particularly if it has standing water around it.

-Plant millet around the last frost date for your area and a rate of 20 pounds per acre.
+Plant millet around the last frost date for your area at a rate of 20 pounds per acre.

 (Michael Pendley photo)